‘These who have turned the world upside down have come here too’ (Acts 17:6).

 As Bible College students the brothers listened to the testimonies of older people, once young and unknown, called by God, stepping out in faith and returning years later with stories of miracles and faith.
 “The story doesn’t end there,” said Paul, “we continue to be inspired by the generations who went before.”

 There is a cross-generational anointing which comes into your life for a specific purpose and time.
 Duncan Campbell inspired Paul to get on fire for God, Rees Howells’ legacy led to the training of the brothers at his college, which Samuel Rees Howells led.
-Then the missionary endeavours of William Carey in India, Robert Morrison in China, Hudson Taylor in inland China and David Livingstone in Africa inspire the brothers, as they followed in their footsteps worldwide.
+Then the missionary endeavours of William Carey in India, Robert Morrison in China, J. Hudson Taylor in inland China and David Livingstone in Africa inspire the brothers, as they followed in their footsteps worldwide.

 Learning from the experience of other generations is key to following the Lord in this period and as time passes, you grow and become ready to receive from the Lord’s servants from different backgrounds.
 “The teaching legacy of C.S.
 Lewis was such a blessing,” said Paul.
 “Here is a man saved in a secular university setting, who needed to learn how to share Christ with the masses, using the colloquial language they understood.”